lk-geimfari/mimesis/README.md

 [![PyPI version](https://badge.fury.io/py/mimesis.svg)](https://badge.fury.io/py/mimesis)
 [![Python](https://img.shields.io/badge/python-3.3%5E-brightgreen.svg)](https://badge.fury.io/py/mimesis)

+## Advantages

+Mimesis offers a number of advantages over other similar libraries, such as Faker:

+* Performance.
+Mimesis is significantly [faster](http://i.imgur.com/pCo6yPA.png) than other similar libraries.
+* Completeness.
+Mimesis strives to provide many detailed providers that offer a variety of data generators.
+* Simplicity.
+Mimesis does not require any modules other than the Python standard library.

+See [here](https://gist.github.com/lk-geimfari/461ce92fd32379d7b73c9e12164a9154) for an example of how we compare performance with other libraries.

 ## Documentation
 Mimesis is very simple to use, and the below examples should help you get started.
 Complete documentation for Mimesis is available [here](http://mimesis.readthedocs.io/).